htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

 :classad-attribute-def:`PostCmdExitBySignal`
     If :ad-attr:`SuccessPostExitCode` or :ad-attr:`SuccessPostExitSignal` were set,
-    and the post command has run, this attribute will true if the the post command exited on a signal and false if it did not.
+    and the post command has run, this attribute will true if the post command exited on a signal and false if it did not.
 It is otherwise unset.